 Appendix tables to accompany the methodology note that presents findings from analysis to investigate whether increases in anti social behaviour (ASB) are a result of an order effect caused by changes to the survey instrument or are indicative of a genuine rise in these experiences.

 Crime against households and adults using data from police recorded crime and the new Telephone-operated Crime Survey for England and Wales.
-Includes the impact of the coronavirus (COVID-19) pandemic on crime and people’s perceptions of crime during the October to December 2020 periods.
+Includes the impact of the coronavirus (COVID-19) pandemic on crime and people’s perceptions of crime during the May 2020 to March 2021 interview periods.